bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

+* (2/3) Some solutions to HW1 are posted below.
-* (2/2) Homework 2 is posted below and due Friday, February 9 at 5pm.
+* (2/2) HW2 is posted below and due Friday, February 9 at 5pm.
 * (1/29) Office hours for the semester: Tuesday 4:30-5:30 and Thursday 3-4.
 And you can always ask questions (publicly or privately) on Campuswire.
-* (1/24) Homework 1 is posted below.
-It's due Friday, February 2 at 5pm.

 ## Course information